esmf-org/esmf/src/addon/ESMX/Comps/ESMX_Data/README.md

   disable_comps: ESMX_Data
 ```

-The default ESMX Data implementation that comes with ESMF can be overridden with a custom version under the `components` section of the ESMX_BUILD_FILE.
-For example, for a custom version that is located under the `MyCustomDataComponent` source directory:
+Furthermore, the default ESMX Data implementation that comes with ESMF can be overridden with a custom version under the `components` section of the ESMX_BUILD_FILE.
+For example, the following uses a custom ESMX Data version that is located under the `MyCustomDataComponent` source directory:
 ```
 components: